bobril/bobril-m/README.md

 Changes:

+-   Using just default system fonts and not needing to load Roboto fonts anymore making it more lightweight
 -   Themable thanks to Mirek Grela
 -   Renamed onTouchTap in menu to action to be consistent with rest
 -   Icons are now passed directly as IBobrilNode instead of function